Why Ferns and Neurons Look the Same

 The Papers

-Developmental Dimensionality: Why low-D GRNs produce fractal morphology.
+Developmental Dimensionality (in preparation): Why low-D GRNs produce fractal morphology.
 Morphology, not phylogeny, determines developmental dimensionality.

 The fern–Purkinje similarity is real and reveals something deep about the geometry of dimensionally asymmetric systems.
 The cerebellar claim about delays is testable and separate—but both point to the same underlying mathematics.